GETTING BACK ON TRACK

 If you’ve ever had more than a few days off from the gym, you know how hard it can be to regain that motivation for your training routine.
 As harsh as this can sound, in moments like this it comes down purely to discipline as motivation is fleeting.
 I don’t care what excuses you have or how lethargic you feel after the holidays, get your body moving and work towards your goal.
 If you don’t have any real body composition goals, see movement for the benefits it has on overall wellbeing and health.
 I am not saying you need to be in the gym; walk, do yoga, box, swim, run… whatever it is that makes you happy, do that.
 Daily.

-Proper rehydration is an absolutely crucial after indulgent weekend (or week).
-If you’ve been drinking, eating foods high in sodium or just not prioritising water intake, you’re likely dehydrated which can lead to increased fatigue, cravings, poor immunity and bad digestion.
+Proper rehydration is absolutely crucial after an indulgent weekend (or week).
+If you’ve been drinking, eating foods high in sodium or just not prioritizing water intake, you’re likely dehydrated which can lead to increased fatigue, cravings, poor immunity, and bad digestion.
 Our body needs water to flush toxins, cleanse, repair, restore and detoxify.